Join a growing community of debtors organizing to cancel debts and build financial and political power

 Use our dispute tools to dispute your debts, win relief, and take the power back from creditors

-Members are encouraged to form and join local chapters to build power, lead protests and design campaigns around the country!
+Members are encouraged to lead and take part in local actions and activities around the country!

 Connect with other members from around the country: share your story, discuss strategies, find information and resources

 The debtors union offers a real path to change: people-powered organizing for debt cancellation and debtor power